 When it comes to heating your home, your furnace vent is installed to make sure you stay safe!
 During the process, your furnace uses natural gas to heat your home, which produces byproducts in return.
 Traditional furnaces vent these gasses vertically through an exhaust system attached to your furnace.
 Your furnace vent takes the combusted waste and vents through pipes that are either coming out of your roof or the side of your home via steel or PVC pipes.

-In order for your furnace to work properly, there are a lot of components that rely on each other to work efficiently.
+In order for your HVAC system and furnace to work properly, there are a lot of components that rely on each other to work efficiently.
 Here are some main components to your furnace!

 - Thermostat - This is a temperature activated switch that tells your furnace to begin or stop whenever the temperature inside your home fluctuates.